B.A., University of the South

 LL.M., University of Washington

-Laurie Fowler leads a growing number of law students at the University of Georgia on June 1, 2020.
+Laurie Fowler retired from the University of Georgia on June 1, 2020.
 She led students at UGA in interdisciplinary projects connecting law and the environment.
-She first joined Georgia Law as an adjunct professor in 1991 and now serves as a UGA public service associate, teaching both in the law school and in the Institute of Ecology.
-Fowler is also a member of the faculty of UGA's Environmental Ethics Certificate Program.
+She first joined the School of Law as an adjunct professor in 1991 and served as a UGA public service associate, teaching both in the law school and in the Institute of Ecology.
+Fowler was also a member of the faculty of UGA's Environmental Ethics Certificate Program.
 Her titles at the time of her retirement included: Environmental Practicum Director, UGA River Basin Center Director for Policy, and Odum School of Ecology Director of Public Service and Outreach.

 Fowler has been honored on numerous occasions for her work to protect the environment and better the quality of life for local and state residents.
 Among her many honors are: The Walter B. Hill Award for Distinguished Achievement in Public Service and Outreach (2007); The Merit Award of the Georgia Chapter of Soil and Water Conservation Society (2007); the Regional Director's Conservation Award from the U.S. Fish and Wildlife Service (2007); the Public Interest Attorney of the Year Award presented by Georgia Law's Equal Justice Foundation (1999); The Eugene Odum Award, presented by the Georgia Environmental Organization (1998); the Special Conservation Achievement in Environmental Activism Award from the Georgia Wildlife Federation (1998); the Georgia Citizen of the Year Award from Citizen Action (1996); and Sthe Alec Little Environmental Award, presented by the N.E.
 Georgia Regional Development Center, the Athens-Clarke County Clean and Beautiful Commission and the Georgia Conservancy (1993).